thingsboard/thingsboard.github.io/docs/devices-library/hikey-970-development-board.md

 ---
-layout: devices-library-article
+layout: docwithnav
-title: How to connect Hikey 970 Development Board to ThingsBoard?
+title: "How to connect Hikey 970 Development Board to ThingsBoard?"
-category: Single-board computers
-chip: Kirin 970
-connectivity: Ethernet, WIFI, Bluetooth
-vendor: Huawei
-deviceImageFileName: hikey-970-development-board.jpeg
+redirect_to: "/devices-library/ce/hikey-970-development-board/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html %}
-{% include /docs/devices-library/guides/hikey-970-development-board.md %}